 West Virginia Quit Claim Deed Form

-Signing requirements (§ 39-1-2): The West Virginia Quit Claim Deed must be signed by the Grantor, and either acknowledged by him or her, or witnessed by two (2) witnesses.
+Signing (§ 39-1-2): Must be signed by the Grantor and either acknowledged by a Notary Public or witnessed by two (2) witnesses.

 How to File

 In accordance with § 39-1-2, the completed deed must be recorded at the Clerk of the County Court in the county where the property or land lies.
 The Grantor should be prepared to pay any recording fees.

 Recording Type: West Virginia is a “notice recording statute” state (§ 40-1-9).